maiza989/ColdPotatoes_CP4/README.md

 11/15/21 - Maitham - Adding some extra test for the compiler ( hope they work ) - 1 hour

 11/15/21 - Maitham - fixed some missplaces commnets - 10 minutes

+26/15/21 - Maitham - Worked on implementing entires and exitst - 3 hours